Track real-time X/Y screen coordinates and find precise pixel locations. Free online tool — no installation required.

 💡 Tip: Press PrtSc on your desktop, then Ctrl+V here to measure desktop coordinates.

-This online screen coordinates tool helps you find the exact X and Y coordinates of your mouse pointer on the screen.
+This free online screen coordinates finder helps you find the exact X and Y coordinates of your mouse pointer on the screen.
+Track mouse coordinates in real time, measure pixel locations, and calculate the center of any screen.
 An essential utility for frontend developers, UI/UX designers, and QA testers.

 Select where the (0,0) point should be.
 "Top Left" is standard for websites.